Your dreams. Our mission.

 - Room for Advancement: A Surgical Technologist ST can move up to a CST, CFA, Nursing, Sales Representative or Educator.

 - Typical job benefits include medical and other insurance, 401(k) retirement savings plan, and some employers offer tuition reimbursement.

 The Surgical Technology program is nationally accredited by the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC-STSA) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Program graduates are eligible to sit for the A.S.T.
-Certifying Examination, which is approved by the A.S.T.
-Advisory Board.
+Certifying Examination, which is approved by the National Board of Surgical Technology and Assisting (NBSTSA).

 If you have any questions, please attend an upcoming health program information session.
 Check out our Info Session schedule and sign up today under "All Other Health Science Programs”.
-Or, contact Joyce Ifill at email@example.com - 508.270.4283 – Framingham Campus - Room 121, Office J
+Or, contact - Dana Thomas at firstname.lastname@example.org - or call 508.270.4234 – Framingham Campus - Room 120, Office P